mliu8094/CMOR-438-Megan/Unsupervised Learning/2. DBSCAN/README.md

 DBSCAN is a density-based clustering algorithm that groups together points that are closely packed together (i.e., with many nearby neighbors), and marks points that lie alone in low-density regions as outliers or noise.
 Unlike k-Means, DBSCAN does not require the number of clusters to be specified beforehand and is capable of discovering clusters of various shapes and sizes.

-A visual outlining how k-means clustering creates categories based on data:
+A visual comparing how DBSCAN and k-means clustering classify data sets:

 ### Algorithm